Fabian-Kleine/steam-inspired-ui-library/README.md

     <link rel="stylesheet" href="./css/__navbar.css">
 </head>
 ```
-Note that `./css/main.css` needs to be imported beacaus it contains important variables for the other components.
+Note that `./css/main.css` needs to be imported because it contains important variables for the other components.

 ## Components
 See the components in action at https://projects.fabian-kleine.dev/steam-inspired-ui-library/